wuchengwei/node-wget/README.md

 Request headers can be specified by passing an object to options.headers.

-Unit tests have been added for most download functionality and error cases and are a requirement for all PRs going forward!
+Unit tests have been added for most download functionality and error cases.
+Tests are a requirement for all PRs going forward!